 “I’m actually a gastroenterologist,” says this positive, friendly, upbeat physician.
 “But I knew I’d better get this looked at.”

-It turned out to be a malignant lymph node, and he was diagnosed with cancer of the
+It turned out to be a malignant lymph node, and he was diagnosed with cancer of the right tonsil.

 Robert L. Ferris, MD, PhD, FACS, head and neck cancer surgeon and director of UPMC Hillman Cancer Center, explains that cancers of the head and neck can include malignancies in the larynx, throat, lips, mouth, nose, jaw, and salivary glands.
 They account for nearly 4 percent of all cancers in the United States, and they are among the most complex to treat.